duclairdeugoue/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## ls -la Display current directory content including all hiddden files in  long format
 ls -an Display current directory content with numerical uid and gid in long format
 ## cd /tmp | mkdir my_first_directory Create a script that add a directory in the tmp directory
+## Complex command to create and move a file from one directory to another